For Photographers

 Title Role

-Look through LinkedIn and notice how self-employed people describe themselves.
+Browse through LinkedIn and take notice of how self-employed people describe themselves.

 Corporate employees are often given a title by their company but a self-employed person can create any title they want.

-It’s a safe bet that anyone who declares themselves to be an expert, evangelist, guru, life coach, influencer, disrupter, ambassador, thought leader, ninja or even a rockstar, probably isn’t.
+It’s a safe bet that anyone who declares themselves to be an expert, evangelist, guru, life coach, influencer, disrupter, educator, ambassador, thought leader, ninja, or even a rockstar, probably isn’t.

 What exactly do the titles “innovator” and “visionary” mean?
 One might wonder if “self-employed” is somehow related to “self-important.”